nlarios/antaeus/README.md

 * It fetches all the pending invoices for each customer, check if the customer is able to pay for them, calculate the totalAmount for payment and creates the Billing for each Customer
 * Finally, using recursion it reschedules the BillingService for the next month.
 Recalculate the 1st of next month and set the scheduler.

-###CurrencyConverter
+### CurrencyConverter
 In case that the invoices are in different currency than the customer's balance a currencyConverter is used.
 The base currency in which the currencies are  converted is DKK.
 After the calculations the totalAmount is converted back to the customer's currency

-###BillingServicePaymentProvider
+For the conversion of currencies ExchangeRateProvider is used.
+As an immutable object it contains all the different rates corresponding to the base currency (DKK)

+### BillingServicePaymentProvider
 Functionality of `charge` method:
  * On payment day for every customer all the pending invoices are checked by charge method.

+ Steps of charge method:
+  * If balance of customer is different than the one of the invoice, both are converted to the base currency
-If the customer have enough balance, he is charged.
+  * If the customer have enough balance, he is charged.
+T
- The invoice status is changed to PAID and the value of the invoice is removed from his balance.
+  * The invoice status is changed to PAID and the value of the invoice is removed from his balance.
- The method returns true if the invoice was successfully paid and the customer was charged
+  * Customer balance and the status of the invoice are The method returns true if the invoice was successfully paid and the customer was charged